 Consume 3 cups per day of fat-free or low-fat milk or milk products.
 Items such as cream cheese, cream, or butter do not count as healthy dairy products.

 Grain products include any food made from wheat, rice, oats, cornmeal, barley, or another cereal grain.
-Products made with grains include pasta, oatmeal, breads, breakfast cereals, tortillas, and grits.
+Products made with grains can include pasta, oatmeal, breads, breakfast cereals, tortillas, and grits.

 Grains are divided into either whole grains or refined grains.
 The key to eating healthy is to choose mostly whole-grain products.

 Oils are fats that are liquid at room temperature.
 Most oils are high in monounsaturated or polyunsaturated fats.
 This is the best type of oil to use in cooking or preparing foods.
 Solid fats are solid at room temperature.
 All of these contain saturated fats.
 Saturated fats are much less healthy for your heart, blood vessels, and other parts of your body.
-Saturated fats often also contain cholesterol.

 Eat 2 cups (4 servings) of fruit and 2 1/2 cups of vegetables (5 servings) per day for an average 2,000-calorie daily diet.

 Low carbohydrate diets generally restrict the amount of carbohydrates but do not restrict protein sources.

 The Atkins diet restricts complex carbohydrates in vegetables and, particularly, fruits that are known to protect against heart disease.
 The Atkins diet can cause excessive calcium excretion in the urine, which increases the risk for kidney stones and osteoporosis.
 This is a weight loss diet and not designed for long term health.